Rick-Phoenix/sketch/docs/src/cli_docs.md

 * `-c`, `--config <FILE>` — Sets a custom config file.
 Any file named `sketch.{yaml,json,toml}` in the cwd or in `XDG_CONFIG_HOME/sketch` will be detected automatically.
 If no file is found, the default settings are used
 * `--ignore-config` — Ignores any automatically detected config files, uses cli instructions only
 * `-s`, `--set <KEY=VALUE>` — Sets a variable (as key=value) to use in templates.
 Overrides global and local variables.
 Values must be in valid JSON
-* `--vars-yaml <VARS_YAML>` — One or more paths to yaml files to extract template variables from, in the given order
-* `--vars-toml <VARS_TOML>` — One or more paths to toml files to extract template variables from, in the given order
+* `--vars-file <VARS_FILES>` — One or more paths to json, yaml or toml files to extract template variables from, in the given order
-* `--vars-json <VARS_JSON>` — One or more paths to json files to extract template variables from, in the given order